joelreis/joelreis.github.io/_pages/movies.md

 There was a time when IMDb provided some user statistics within our own profile.
 Not anymore...

-I decided then to code a basic (and far from good) Python script to bring those and more statistics back to life.
+I've decided to code a basic (and far from good) Python script to bring those and more statistics back to life.

 If you have some suggestions for the code/statistics, please let me know.